 The Constant row in the Coefficients table shows the value of the dependent variable when the independent variable = 0.

 - Coefficients Std.
 Error is similar to the standard deviation for a mean.
-This can get complicated quickly so I will simplify it for you.

 The larger the Standard Error value is the more spread the data points on the regression line are.
 The more spread out the data points, the less likely significance will be found between variables.

 - Standardized Coefficients Beta value ranges from -1 to +1 with 0 meaning no relationship; 0 to -1 meaning negative relationship and 0 to +1 positive relationship.
-The closed the Standardized Coefficient Beta value to -1 or +1, the stronger the relationship between variables.
+The closer the Standardized Coefficient Beta value to -1 or +1, the stronger the relationship between variables.

 In our case, the Standardized Coefficient Beta = 0.663 shows a positive relationship between the independent variable (Marketing) and the dependent variable (Sales).